zhoucz97/MRM4DiaASQ/README.md

 ## Running

-1. training a Span Ranker.
+1. training a Span Ranker and saving the checkpoints to `data/saves/ranker`.

 - `cd span_ranker/src`
-- `sh run_train.sh`
+- `bash run_train.sh`

-2. generating span indices and selecting the top K span by the trained span ranker.
+2. generating span indices and selecting the top K span by the trained span ranker, saving the .pkl files to `data/saves/ranker`.

 - `cd span_ranker/src`
-- `sh run_eval.sh`
+- `bash run_eval.sh`

 3. training a MRM and obtain the results.

 - `cd mrm/src`
-- `sh run.sh`
+- `bash run.sh`